Mizo National Front uprising: Airstrikes

 On the afternoon of 4 March 1966, the IAF jet fighters strafed the MNF targets in Aizawl using machine guns, allegedly causing few civilian casualties.
 Four aircraft identified as Toofanis and Hunters were seen flying over Aizawl at 10 am on 5 March 1966.
 After the preliminary surveillance the first shots were fired at Tuikhuahtlang, an area housing a water reservoir the MNF had occupied.
 Laldenga's house located nearby and the Boy's Middle English School were also targeted.
 The school was believed to be a location for the feeding of MNF volunteers.
 The aircraft opened fire over the rest of town and destroyed the Circuit House and burning the Armed Police Headquarters and locations in Khatla where C. Pahlira's house was also burned.
 Chhinga Veng and Dawrpui and the main market area was also burned down.
 A crevice was created by impact of aerial fire at Mission Vengthlang.
 R. Zamawia the defence Minister for the Mizoram Sawrkar recorded the experience in his book Zofate.
 Zamawia claimed that the attack on helicopters the previous day injured Sam Mackenshaw in the leg as an emerging rumour.
 The MNF believe the bombing occurred due to this.
 Zamawia witnessed four jet fighters flying in pairs and firing at Tuikhuahtlang.
 The fighters were firing 20mm, 30mm, 40mm and incendiary bombs.
 The MNF moved out of Aizawl and Kulikawm and made their way to Hlimen instead.
 According to some other accounts and counterarguments, the houses were destroyed in the fires started by the prisoners released from the Aizawl jail by the insurgents.
 The jet fighters further operated outside of Aizawl on villages.
 These were justified as keeping the MNF at bay.
 At Hnahlan near Champhai two Mizo soldiers from the Assam Rifles Camp warned the villagers of aerial attacks on the morning of 7 March 1966.
 At 2pm on the same day, two jet fighters flew over the village strafing and bombing the houses.
 Of the 270 houses more than 200 houses were destroyed with three people killed.
 The domestic food stock and livestock were burned down.
 Sangau was also attacked by jet fighters the same day.
-At Khawzawl, the first jet fighter sifted on 6 Marcy fired at the army camp and burned all the houses except the quarter guard.
+At Khawzawl, the first jet fighter sifted on 6 March fired at the army camp and burned all the houses except the quarter guard.
 The following day on 7 March the fighters flew to Khawzawl again and burned down the entire village.
 The MNF who had besieged the Assam Rifles Camp was undeterred from the attacks.
 The siege continued to 8 March when a strategic retreat was made.
 At Tlabung on the Bangladesh border the fighter attacks continued for three days from 9 March with two jets in pairs firing machine guns and dropping bombs.
 Pukpui and Bunghmun villages were attacked by jet fighters.
 Pukpui was the native home of Laldenga.
 There were no MNF posts in Pukpui but the village was fired by the planes on 13 March after the army herded the villagers into an open area.
 The army advancing into Bunghmun were attacked by the MNF leading to the killing of a Major.
 Ten minutes after the skirmish, two jet fighters flew over the village on three rounds, one for surveillance, another for machine gun firing and a third for bombing.
 The village of Bunghmun was up in flames with remaining houses burned proactively by Indian military personnel.
 A mentally challenged woman was reportedly burnt alive in her home and up to 22 Indian soldiers were killed via the jet fighters attacks.